May 4 - Zero Tax Increase Ballot Issue

 This ballot issue, if passed, will result in a zero tax increase for residents.

 What Happens If It Passes?

-Passage will continue the funding needed to maintain programs and services our school district currently provides.
-The March 17 request will allow us to create a student-centered, inclusive learning environment through innovative opportunities that inspire and empower all to lead and serve.
+The ballot issue is a request that will help us to continue to create a student-centered, inclusive learning environment through innovative opportunities that inspire and empower all to lead and serve.

 - Elementary: art, music and physical education, the instructional day will be shortened, kindergarten will be half day;

 - Middle School: honors or scholarship courses eliminated, decreased elective options, required study hall and shortened instructional day;